delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 - University
 ---

-Normally people will make entire articles out of things like Big O notation, Binary search or other algorithms.
-There simply is no need to blabber on about something when you can convey the same message in a shortened manner, so this is where this article comes into play.
+Ever wanted to make clean and amazing code?
+Array and sequential search not cutting it for you?
+After you've read this article you will have gained an unfathomable amount of knowledge about datastructures and algorithms.

-If you're not interested in a certain algorithm (say for example, Min and Max) then simply skip it!
+If you're not interested in a certain algorithm or data structure(say for example, Min and Max) then simply skip it!
 Most of the examples given are in Python, but you need not know how Python works to understand the algorithms.
 Note that later in this article some algorithms may be implemented in Java.

-I do not attempt to explain my code used that much.
-You should really try to implement this yourself in code (if you're a programmer) and perhaps use my code to check over it.
-My code is definitely not the _best_ way to implement it, but it is a way.

 # Table of Contents
 1. [What is an Algorithm?](#what-algorithm)